gavinlyonsrepo/cylon/Readme.md

 This script provides numerous tools to Arch Linux for maintenance, system checks and backups.

+Config:
+Cylon is a standalone bash scirpt installed to user/bin by package build type cylon to run Some function require software installed as listed below. this is left to user discretion.

 Funtions:
 (1)Updates Offical Arch Repos with pacman
 (2)Pacman maintenance routine.
 Delete orphans + Prunes older packages from cache + Writes installed package lists to files
-(3)Updates AUR packages using  Cower with optional install requires cower installed from AUR
-(4) system maintenance check
+3)AUR cower options search and optional install + Updates AUR package using  Cower with optional install requires cower  from AUR (4) system maintenance check
 All Failed Systemd Services
 All Failed Active Systemd Services